Lemmeyg/Copypasteextension/Readme.txt

 # Copy-Paste Extension

-A Chrome extension that helps you quickly paste clipboard content into specific websites with customizable presets.
+ - Tired of jumping between tabs on multiple screens just to look something up?
+ - Frustrated by repetitive copy-paste searches?
+ - Wasting time copy and pasting, opening another browser tab, just to search or lookup?

+ - Try one-click searching - search/lookup values, in the applications you want, with two clicks.

+ - Instantly lookup any highlighted text in the exact sites and apps you choose, all with a single click.

+ - Never copy and paste to search again.

 ## Features

-- **Quick Paste Presets**: Save your favorite websites with specific input fields
+- **Quick Paste Presets**: Target the specific search bars input fields on specific websites and automatically submit a search for any term
-- **Context Menu Integration**: Right-click to paste to any preset
+- **Context Menu Integration**: Right-click to target and search bar
+- **Instant Search**: Right click and select your target search
 - **Auto-Submit**: Optionally auto-submit forms after pasting
-- **Tab Reuse**: Choose whether to reuse existing tabs for each domain
 - **Easy Management**: Edit presets directly from the popup menu

 ## How to Use

-### Creating a Preset
+### Creating a Target search

-1. Navigate to the website where you want to paste content
+1. Navigate to the website  and search bar or input field where you want to paste your search term
 2. Right-click on the input field you want to paste into
-3. Select **"Configure Copy-Paste for this element"**
+3. Select **"Configure Copy-Paste for this element"** from the {app Name} menu
 4. Give your preset a memorable name
 5. Configure options:
    - **Auto-submit after paste**: Automatically submit the form after pasting